blakwurm/blaksite/readme.md

 | .byline    | Contents replaced by post author                                                                                                            |
 | .tags      | Element replaced by a ul with class of `<li><a href="/path/to/tag/overview">Tag</a></li>` of the tags for the post, creating tag navigation |
 | .preview   | Contents replaced by the first paragraph of the blog post                                                                                   |
+# Developing Plugins

+When the program is run with the `-p` flag, the project directory is added to the system path, then for each subdirectory of /plugins, it will attempt to import plugins.foldername.plugin and get from it a function called 'pagemethod'.
+This method will be registered under the pagetype 'plugins/foldername', and will be dispatched to build pages that use this as their 'type'.
+Plugins cannot assume that they are under a spcific page type, as the program's user may decide to reorganize the plugin directory to accomidate similar plugins

+Each 'pagemethod' must be a two-arity function, with the parameters:
+1. An instance of the WurmForge object
+2. The key for the page in sitesettings['pages'] and that returns a dict of {path page is served from: string of file contents}

+Note that a plugin's working directory is the root of the project directory.
+This means that plugins have full access to /template and /media.

+Also note that a plugin has full access to the wurmpages module, which includes several functions to help construct pages from templates.

+For an example plugin, see test/plugins/profile.
+This plugin is also provided in sample_project.zip

 # Developing the tool